francesccoll/amr_efm_wgs/amrfinder/README.md

-This folder contains the following scripts and files:
+This folder contains the scripts and files needed to run AMRFinderPlus from E. faecium assemblies